Alumawood vs Wood Patio Covers in Las Vegas: Which Lasts?

 What Is Alumawood?

 Alumawood is an extruded aluminum patio cover product with a baked enamel finish that simulates wood grain.
 It looks like wood — the texture is visible and tactile — but it is structurally aluminum.
 It does not rot, warp, crack, split, or attract termites.
 It never requires painting, staining, or sealing.
 The finish resists UV degradation and does not chalk or fade under the Las Vegas sun.
 City Seamless Patio Covers installs Alumawood in lattice, solid, insulated, combination, and freestanding configurations.
-For a deeper breakdown of the product, see our FAQ: What is Alumawood?

 City Seamless also installs Four Seasons Elitewood patio covers, which come in two tiers.
 Elitewood Classic features a cedar wood-grain texture and carries a 15-year manufacturer warranty on the baked enamel finish.
 Elitewood Ultra features a deeper driftwood emboss, uses thicker gauge aluminum, and is coated with Kynar 500 — a commercial-grade fluoropolymer finish used on skyscrapers and commercial buildings.
 The Ultra line carries a 30-year warranty covering chalking and fading.
 No other residential patio cover product on the market matches that warranty.
-For a full comparison, see our FAQ: Alumawood vs Elitewood.

 A wood patio cover may cost less upfront than an aluminum system, but the total cost of ownership tells a different story.
 Factor in repainting every 2–3 years ($500–$1,200 per job depending on size), periodic structural repairs as fasteners loosen and boards warp, and full replacement at the 8–12 year mark — and the wood cover becomes the more expensive option by year 10.
 An Alumawood or Elitewood cover from City Seamless has zero maintenance costs after installation.
 The only ongoing expense is an occasional rinse with a garden hose.

-Why It Matters for Las Vegas Homeowners
+Why Does This Matter for Las Vegas Homeowners?